-Adjusted EBITDA for the combined pro forma twelve months ended December 31, 2019 improved by \$17.4 million, or 18%, compared to a loss of \$98.5 million for the Predecessor twelve months ended December 31, 2018.
-The improvement was primarily attributable to lower professional fees resulting from ongoing cost management efforts.
+Adjusted EBITDA for the combined pro forma twelve months ended December 31, 2019 declined by \$137.5 million, or 140%, compared to the Predecessor twelve months ended December 31, 2018.
+The decrease was primarily attributable to the deferred revenue purchase accounting adjustment of \$154.9 million (inclusive of pro forma deferred revenue adjustment) as a result of the Take-Private Transaction and the Lattice acquisition, partially offset by lower professional fees resulting from ongoing cost management efforts.